aeczuniga/aeczuniga.github.io/subpage_1/index.md

 4. Compy `index.me`, `_config.yml` files into main branch, out of the name folder

-5. select and export a photo as a headshot into the main branch
+5. Select and export a photo as a headshot into the main branch

-6. utilize `README.md` file from main repository, **not minimal-master folder** , to configure _config.yml (static webpage)
+6. Utilize `README.md` file from main repository, **not minimal-master folder** , to configure _config.yml (static webpage)

-7. create content for index.md file to deply on static site
+7. Create content for index.md file to deply on static site

 8. In VSCode, commit, sync changes, push
 ```